RobUnknown/Add-anything-you-want./README.md

 # Add anything you want.
 This was originally be supposed to be a Discord bot, but I can't be bothered to set that up.
 If anybody wants to turn it into one anyway feel free.
-To be able to add stuff you'll probably have to suggest changes or make a pull request or fork or something I don't know how Github works.
+To be able to add stuff you'll probably have to suggest changes or make a pull request or a fork or something I don't know how Github works.

 # Rules: